dom3d/LearningProtoactorNetOnOSX/README.md

 Grains register themselves as Kind in the Remote layer.

 The RPC layer send the method name as string, increase the message size and amount of generated garbage.

+All grains are accessible via the Gain namespace.

 http://proto.actor/docs/what%20is%20protoactor